-Covid care home restrictions in Scotland 'caused distress', says report
+Covid care home restrictions in Scotland caused harm, says report

 And it said care home residents were arguably discriminated against compared to other citizens.

+The report is one of 14 that have been published by the Scottish Covid-19 Inquiry, which is chaired by Lady Poole.

-The report found that in the early months of the pandemic there was "little evidence" that the human rights of residents and their families had been considered.
+It found that in the early months of the pandemic there was "little evidence" that the human rights of residents and their families had been considered.

 It also accepts that restrictions were to a certain extent understandable, given "the vulnerability of care home residents and the large number of deaths in the sector".